HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 The performance landscape is changing somewhat, as the advent of [cache partitioning](https://developers.google.com/web/updates/2020/10/http-cache-partitioning) reduces the performance benefit from sharing the cache of CDN font resources across multiple sites.
 The trend of hosting more font assets on the same domain as the site, rather than using a CDN, will probably continue.
 Even so, services such as Google Fonts are highly optimized, and best practices such as use of `swap` and `preconnect` mitigate much of the impact of the additional HTTP connection.

 The use of variable fonts is accelerating greatly, and that trend will no doubt continue, especially as browser and design tool support improve.
 It’s also possible that 2021 will be the year of the color web font; even though the technology has been in place, that certainly hasn’t happened yet.

+Finally, it’s worth mentioning a new concept in web font technology currently being researched by the W3C’s Web Font Working Group: Progressive Font Enrichment.
+PFE is designed as an answer to many of the challenges pointed out in this chapter: addressing performance and user experience when using large glyph count font files (like Arabic or CJK fonts), larger multi-axis or color fonts, or just slow network connectivity environments.

+The concept in its simplest terms is that only a portion of a given font file would need to be downloaded in order to render the content on a given page.
+Subsequent page loads would then deliver a ‘patch’ to the font file that includes only the glyphs necessary to render each new page.
+Thus at no time would the user need to download the whole font file at once.

+There are various details to work out, including details that would help ensure privacy and backwards compatibility—but initial research has been extremely promising and it's hoped this technology will reach the wider web sometime in the next couple years.
+You can learn more about it in [this introduction by Jason Pamental](https://rwt.io/typography-tips/progressive-font-enrichment-reinventing-web-font-performance), and read [the full Working Group Evaluation Report](https://www.w3.org/TR/2020/NOTE-PFE-evaluation-20201015/) on the W3C site.